danysalamone/danysalamone.github.io/README.md

 To safeguard sensitive information, prevent unauthorized automated collection, and govern how personal details are handled, the website implements a custom JavaScript interception layer.

-Clicking the `CV Preview` button overrides standard browser behaviors and halts the direct download until the user reviews and confirms compliance with the official privacy modal statement.
+Clicking the `CV Preview` button overrides standard browser behaviors and halts the direct preview until the user reads and confirms compliance with the official privacy modal statement.

 ### The Confidentiality and Data Protection Notice:
 Before accessing the underlying `cv.pdf` resource file, the visitor is presented with the following mandatory disclaimer layout: